simsam8/idd-solafune/report/report.md

 The Vision Transformer breaks an image into fixed size patches, linearly embeds each patch (plus a learnable class token and positional embeddings) into vectors.
-The result of this is then feed as sequence through standard Transformer encoder layers that contains multi-head self-attention followed by feed-forward networks, using the final class token as representation for prediction.
+The result of this is then fed as sequence through standard Transformer encoder layers that contains multi-head self-attention followed by feed-forward networks, using the final class token as representation for prediction.